How to write a resignation letter in 6 steps (with sample)

 Let your employer know that you will work your notice period and your last day of work.
 If you have the option to work out your notice period, do it.
 It will allow you to finalise tasks in your last week of work before you leave.

-3. Give your reason for leaving
+3. Provide your reason for leaving

 4. Clarify your intention to help with training

-5. Thank them for the experience
+5. Thank your employers for the experience

 Avoid saying all the negative things you have been holding back.
 This is not the time or the place.
 Instead, focus on the positives you have had in your role.